How to Get Useful Care in a World of Short Medical Appointments

 Why this matters

-- Most clinicians do not have time to read long histories or complex timelines during the visit or often even before it.
+• Clinicians may not have time to read long histories or complex timelines during the visit.

-- Symptoms that require nuance or context can be dismissed when time is tight.
+• Symptoms that require nuance or context can be easier to misunderstand when time is tight.

-- Patients with chronic or multisystem issues often need more than the standard appointment structure can support.
+• Patients with chronic or multisystem issues may need more context than the standard appointment structure can support.

-- Missed information can delay care, create misunderstandings, and reinforce diagnostic blind spots.
+• Missed information can create misunderstandings or reinforce diagnostic blind spots.

-The goal is not to "fit your whole life" into 20 minutes—it’s to make those 20 minutes count towards progress.
+The goal is not to "fit your whole life" into 20 minutes.
+It is to make the most relevant information easier to see.

 What you can do